Joolia/river-flow-calculator/README.md

 ## Assumptions
 - Water flows in one direction, and therefore, the velocity cannot be negative.
 - Zero depth is a valid input for the first and the last measurements, indicating that the water level is at ground level in those sections.
 However, in this case, the velocity cannot be zero.
+- Using average depth values between measurement points allows for a more precise estimation of the flow, considering the irregular curve of the river bottom, compared to using only the depth at the boundary points.